videojs/video.js/README.markdown

 ---------
 1.1.5

-- Feature: Switch to track method for setting subtitles
+- Feature: Switched to track method for setting subtitles.
+Now works like spec.
 - Feature: Created "players" concept for defining fallbacks and fallback order
 - Fix: Android playback bug.
 - Fix: Massive reorganization of code to make easier to navigate